School of Earth, Environment and Society Faculty Publications

 A. Saeed and J. Evans, "Subsurface Facies Analysis of the Late Cambrian Mt.
 Simon Sandstone in Western Ohio (Midcontinent North America)," Open Journal of Geology, Vol. 2 No. 2, 2012, pp. 35-47. doi: 10.4236/ojg.2012.22004.

 Saeed, Aram and Evans, James E., "Subsurface Facies Analysis of the Late Cambrian Mt.
 Simon Sandstone in Western Ohio (Midcontinent North America)" (2012).
-Earth, Environment and Society Faculty Publications.
+School of Earth, Environment and Society Faculty Publications.
 8.

 Open Journal of Geology